helpbuttons/hb-docs/docs/English/7pages.md

 ![Button template list](../images/screencaps/8config_button_template_list.jpg)

 The list of all button types defined for this Network.
 Each type shows its label, emoji icon, and colour band.
 Icons on the right indicate whether the type has extra fields (price, date, scheduler).
-Admins can edit any type or add new ones.
+Coordinators can edit any type or add new ones.

 ---